rpm-software-management/dnf/doc/conf_ref.rst

     Limits the downloading speed.
 It might be an absolute value or a percentage, relative to the value of the :ref:`bandwidth option <bandwidth-label>` option. ``0`` means no throttling (the default).
 The absolute value is in bytes by default but can be specified with a unit of storage.
 Valid units are 'k', 'M', 'G'.

+.. _timeout-label:

+``timeout``
+    time in seconds

+    Number of seconds to wait for a connection before timing out.
+Used in combination with :ref:`minrate option <minrate-label>` option.
+Defaults to 30 seconds.

 ==========
  See Also
 ==========